DecentSoftware-eu/DecentHolograms-Wiki/docs/index.md

 We also welcome bug reports and suggestions on both our Discord and our GitHub repository.

 /// warning | Official downloads
-Please note that the **only official downloads** can be found on our Spigot page and our GitHub repository!
+Official downloads of DecentHolograms are only provided through its Spigot Page, GitHub Repository and the Discord Server.

-Any other site sharing DecentHologram jar files does so without our consent and may even share harmful malware and/or exploits.
+Any other site offering downloads for DecentHolograms does so without or knowledge nor our endorsement or support.
+Please do **not** download from such sites!
+They may contain changes that could add malware to your server or contain expoits and/or backdoors that could harm your server.

-**Only download from the Spigot Page or GitHub repository!**
+**Only download the plugin from its original sources as mentioned above!**
 ///

 - [:simple-spigotmc: SpigotMC Page](https://www.spigotmc.org/resources/96927/){ target="_blank" rel="noreferral" }